Hermann-Lietz School - Haubinda

 Academic & Professional Training

 Working in different countries and cultures has given me the opportunity to grow as an educator, adapting my teaching to diverse contexts and student needs.
-This blend of artistic background and pedagogical training continues to shape my approach: combining excellence in performance with a deep commitment to guiding students.
+This combination of artistic background and pedagogical practice continues to shape my approach: combining excellence in performance with a clear and practical commitment to guiding students.

 1991 - Bachelor of the Arts in Music Degree

-I completed my Bachelor of Arts in Instrumental Studies (organ and piano) at the Mozarteum University Salzburg, one of Europe’s leading conservatories with an international reputation for excellence in music and the performing arts.
-The eight-semester program combined rigorous academic study with intensive performance training, including music theory, history, pedagogy, harmony, and counterpoint.
-A central feature was the final public recital (45 minutes each on organ and piano), showcasing solo and chamber repertoire from various eras, demonstrating both technical mastery and stylistic versatility.
+I completed my Bachelor of Arts in Instrumental Studies (organ and piano) at the Mozarteum University Salzburg, in Mozart’s birthplace, and one of Europe’s leading conservatories with an international reputation for excellence in music and the performing arts.
+The programme combined rigorous academic study with intensive performance training, including music theory, history, pedagogy, harmony, counterpoint, and choir conducting.

-This program laid the foundation for my career in performance and education, blending scholarly depth with practical artistry, and preparing me for a lifelong engagement in music.
+This training laid the foundation for my work in both performance and education, combining artistic depth with a practical approach to musicianship.

 2010 — Teaching License

 In June 2010, I was granted permanent approval to teach music in Berlin by the Senate Department for Education, Youth and Family.
-This state teaching license certifies me to teach at secondary level and reflects my professional recognition within the German education system.
-It provided the foundation for my continued international teaching career, particularly within IGCSE and IB programs, while maintaining a formal teaching qualification valid in Germany.
+This state teaching license qualifies me to teach at secondary level and reflects formal recognition within the German education system.

 https://www.berlin.de/sen/bjf